OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/projects.md

 ## Projects people marked as easy

 People add tags to their projects on GitHub.
-There are many tags in use, some of those that might indicate issues that are suited for people who are beginners either in the GitHub contribution process or in the sepcific technology, or even in general in software development.
+There are many tags in use, some of those that might indicate issues that are suited for people who are beginners either in the GitHub contribution process or in the specific technology, or even in general in software development.

 * [beginner](https://github.com/search?q=label%3Abeginner)
 * [beginner friendly](https://github.com/search?q=label%3A%22beginner+friendly%22)